amauriciorr/AubreyBot/README.md

 # AubreyBot ![aubrey](/assets/IMG_4077.jpg)
 Create your own chatbot trained on lyrics pulled from [Genius](https://genius.com/)!
 This project was named after Aubrey "Drake" Graham as his lyrics were the first I chose to bring this chatbot to life.

+** NOTE: The goal of this project was not to create a chatbot capable of maintaining conversation but rather to see if I could create a chatbot that retains some of the mannerisms of a musician in question. **

 ## Getting started
 You'll need Genius API keys in order to collect a musician's lyrics.
 You can create your own keys [here](https://docs.genius.com/#/getting-started-h1).
 Make sure to save your generated keys in a file named `genius_keys.py`.
 Your secret access token must be saved as `GENIUS_ACCESS_TOKEN='YOUR-ACCESS-TOKEN-HERE'` within this file.